Fertiga introduces the Aurora niPCT™, a non-invasive clinically proven preimplantation diagnostic cumulus cell test that:

 Increased pregnancy rate at a first try and shorter time-to-pregnancy rate

-The Aurora Test is performed on cumulus cells surrounding the oocytes of a patient and it is based on the measurement of the expression of specific genes.
+The Aurora niPCT™ is performed on cumulus cells surrounding the oocytes of a patient and it is based on the measurement of the expression of specific genes.
 Cumulus cells are individually removed from each oocyte and RNA is extracted from the cumulus cells.
 Real-time PCR is performed for predictive genes and two control genes that leads to a quantitative ranking for all oocytes.
-Find out more about the science behind
+Find out more:

 If a frozen eSET is scheduled, the samples can be shipped later but must arrive at Fertiga’s clinical testing lab at least a week before the transfer.